-- Anisa Butt (main supervisor), on decomposition of income inequality in the UK by gender and ethnicity
+- Anisa Butt, on decomposition of income inequality in the UK by gender and ethnicity

 I have also been Acting Chief Economist in GEO from its establishment until 2008 and have led the Secretariat to the National Equality Panel from 2008 to 2010, which produced the influential "An Anatomy of Economic Inequality in the UK".
-I have been the UK representative on the Expert Group of the European Institute for Gender Equality and on various working groups.
-I am now on the UKRI Equality, Diversity and Inclusion Advisory panel and I am now the Royal Economic Society Conference Secretary.
+I have been the UK representative on the Expert Group of the European Institute for Gender Equality and on various Institute's working groups, on the UKRI Equality, Diversity and Inclusion Advisory panel and I am now the Royal Economic Society Conference Secretary.

 - Laurea Quadriennale (MSc equivalent), Universita Bocconi, Italy

 - Razzu, G. ORCID: 0000-0003-2640-8314 and Wambile, A. (2021) Four decades of intergenerational educational mobility in sub-Saharan Africa.
 Journal of Development Studies ISSN: 1743-9140 | doi: https://dx.doi.org/10.1080/00220388.2021.2008366

 - Razzu, G. ORCID: 0000-0003-2640-8314 , Singleton, C. ORCID: 0000-0001-8247-8830 , Mitchell, M. (2020) On why the gender employment gap in Britain has stalled since the early 1990s.
 Industrial Relations Journal , 51 (6). pp. 476-501.
 ISSN: 0019-8692 | doi: https://dx.doi.org/10.1111/irj.12309